wrex/bunzu.doiwalters.com/src/pages/en/introduction.md

 learners, without resorting to arcane grammatical jargon.
 They _visually_ display the internal structure of a sentence, breaking them into simple pieces that show how a sentence _works_.
-They show the _core_ of the sentence, as well as what parts modify or further describe what other parts (they _don't_ explain precisely what a sentence _means_ however).
+They show the _core_ of the sentence, as well as what parts modify or further describe other parts.

+They _don't_ explain precisely what a sentence _means_ however (you still need to understand the meaning of the words that are displayed).

-_Anyone_ can view a sentence diagram and immediately understand the basic information presented, even if they don't know a noun from a verb.
+_Anyone_ with a minimal understanding of English can view an English sentence diagram and immediately understand the basic information presented, even if they don't know a noun from a verb.

-Here's an example diagram for an English sentence (using English rules that won't be explained further):
+Here's an example diagram for an English sentence (using rules for English sentences that won't be explained further):

 ![Sample Diagram](/images/english-diagram.png)